-In this paper we have outlined the MobiSem Replication and Versioning framework for selective replication of RDF data sets to mobile devices.
-The goal of this framework is to provide access to RDF data sets in situations where there is no network connectivity available and hence communication with remote data sources is impossible.
+In this paper, we have outlined our ongoing works towards a framework for selective replication of RDF data sets to mobile devices.
+The goal of this framework is to provide access to RDF data sets in situations where there is no network connectivity available and hence communication with remote data sources is impossibile.
 Our proposed architecture extends current Semantic Web applications with intermediate components that handle SPARQL queries transparently, either by forwarding them to the actual data store if connectivity is up, or by answering them from a locally cached partial replica of the data set on the mobile device, if there is no connectivity.
-We have discussed our proposed architecture and its associated workflow, as well as an initial reference implementation together with preliminary evaluation results.